Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 What can cause nocturnal hyperhidrosis?

-One of the most popular causes is sleep disturbance.
-A person devotes about a third of his life to sleep.
-At this time, the body is updated not only in terms of energy, but also physiologically, the brain processes and analyzes the information received.
+One of the popular reasons is sleep disturbance.
+A person spends about a third of his life sleeping.
+At this time, the body is renewed not only energetically, but also physiologically, the brain processes and analyzes the information received.
 Healthy sleep contributes to the normal functioning of the immune system, wound healing, metabolism and active fat burning.

 In case of sleep disturbance, an imbalance occurs in the functioning of certain systems in the body.

-Also, excessive sweating at night can be the result of respiratory failure.
-With this disease, you should immediately consult a doctor.
+Also, excessive sweating at night can be a consequence of respiratory failure.
+If you have this disease, you should immediately consult a doctor.

 Nocturnal hyperhidrosis in women

-Excessive sweating in women can also be caused by pregnancy.
+Pregnancy can also be a cause of increased sweating in women.
 This phenomenon is also common among women of premenopausal age, since hot flashes during menopause increase the overall body temperature.
-During this period, the level of estrogen in the woman's body decreases.
-At the same time, the level of hormones that contribute to the work of the adrenal glands increases.
+During this period, the level of estrogen in a woman’s body decreases.
+At the same time, the level of hormones that promote the functioning of the adrenal glands increases.

-In this case, getting rid of night sweats is not difficult - a good doctor will advise an effective method to eliminate discomfort.
+In this case, getting rid of night sweats is not difficult - a good doctor will recommend an effective method to eliminate the discomfort.

 Nocturnal hyperhidrosis in children

-The disease does not bypass the disease and small children.
-If this happened to your child - take a closer look, sometimes it is a symptom of an infectious disease.
-You should carefully consider and examine the child with a doctor, since excessive sweating can cause disturbances in the work of the autonomic system in a fragile organism.
+The disease does not bypass young children either.
+If this happens to your child, take a closer look; sometimes this is a symptom of an infectious disease.
+You should carefully consider and examine the child by a doctor, since excessive sweating can cause disturbances in the functioning of the autonomic system in a fragile organism.

 For the most part, increased sweating in children is associated with age-related changes.
-During growth, the body rebuilds the ongoing processes, and the temperature regime is accordingly disturbed.
-In time, everything will return to normal.
+During growth, the body rearranges the processes taking place, and the temperature regime is accordingly disrupted.
+Over time, everything will return to normal.

-• Set the temperature in the rooms no more than 18-20 degrees
+• Set the temperature in the rooms to no more than 18-20 degrees

 • Buy clothes for your child only from natural materials

-• A delicate attitude from adults will also help overcome internal psychological barriers.
+• A sensitive attitude on the part of adults will also help overcome internal psychological barriers.

 Consultation with a doctor and diagnosis

-With increased sweating, you need to carefully monitor the replenishment of fluid in the body
+If you experience excessive sweating, you need to carefully monitor the replenishment of fluid in the body.

-After the consultation, the doctor will analyze the observed symptoms and complaints of the patient and, depending on the data obtained, refer him for diagnosis to one of the specialists: oncologist, allergist, neurologist, endocrinologist, neurologist, sleep specialist, specialist in internal medicine (cardiologist), psychologist, psychotherapist.
+After the consultation, the doctor will analyze the observed symptoms and complaints of the patient and, depending on the data received, will refer him for diagnosis to one of the specialists: oncologist, allergist, neurologist, endocrinologist, neurologist, sleep specialist, specialist in internal medicine (cardiologist), psychologist, psychotherapist.

-Before the examination, the doctor should ask the patient about complaints about the disease, about the circumstances of its occurrence and about the diseases that were previously transferred.
+Before the examination, the doctor must ask the patient about complaints about the disease, the circumstances of its occurrence and about diseases that were previously suffered.

-In order to determine the main parameters of the body, the doctor will not only conduct a general examination, but also prescribe a blood test.
+In order to determine the basic parameters of the body’s functioning, the doctor will not only conduct a general examination, but also prescribe a blood test.

 Work to identify the disease is not limited to microbiological research.
-It also monitors the cellular composition of the blood, indicators of inflammatory processes, thyroid hormones and sex hormones, adrenaline, norepinephrine, kidney and liver function.
+The cellular composition of the blood, indicators of inflammatory processes, thyroid and sex hormones, adrenaline, norepinephrine, kidney and liver function are also monitored.

-By conducting a detailed blood test, you can establish the underlying disease that led to the development of night sweats.
+By conducting a detailed blood test, you can determine the underlying disease that led to the development of night sweats.

-Having determined the origins of the disease, you can proceed to the choice of its treatment.
-Usually, after the course of treatment, positive changes are observed in the body.
-Generally, chronic or idiopathic excessive night sweats are rare.
+Having determined the origins of the disease, you can begin to choose its treatment.
+Usually, after completing a course of treatment, positive changes are observed in the body.
+In general, chronic or idiopathic night sweats are rare.

 Prevention of nocturnal hyperhidrosis

-To prevent hyperhidrosis, pay attention to the temperature of the room at night, avoid eating spicy food before bed, wear light underwear, stay active, do not watch movies that can cause you to think negative thoughts and make you feel anxious, and do not look through your to-do list for the next day.
+To prevent hyperhidrosis, pay attention to the temperature of the room at night, avoid eating spicy foods before bed, wear light underwear, lead an active lifestyle, do not watch movies that can cause negative thoughts and make you feel anxious, and do not look at your to-do list for the next day. day.

-Some argue that all diseases are from the nerves.
-Try not to torture: try to relax a little and watch “Live Healthy”, which discusses the causes of night sweats.
+Some argue that all diseases are caused by nerves.
+Trying is not torture: try relaxing a little and watching “Living Well,” which discusses the causes of night sweats.

-Excessive sweating during sleep is a common occurrence in the stronger sex.
-Often the culprit of the problem is the increased temperature in the room, but in some cases this is a signal that a pathological process is developing in the body.
+Excessive sweating during sleep is a common phenomenon among the stronger sex.
+Often the culprit of the problem is elevated room temperature, but in some cases it is a signal that a pathological process is developing in the body.
 To prevent possible complications, you need to find out the causes of night sweats in men and restore the normal functioning of the sweat glands.

 Symptoms

 Sweating is a natural reaction of the body, signaling overheating.
-Human temperature can change under the influence of various factors.
-The hypothalamus contains a thermoregulatory system that controls this process.
+A person's temperature can change under the influence of various factors.
+The hypothalamus contains a thermoregulation system that controls this process.
 Nerve endings send certain impulses to the brain.
-If they carry information about an increase in temperature, sweat begins to be intensively released.
+If they carry information about an increase in temperature, sweat begins to be released intensively.

-Sweating in a dream in men is manifested by perspiration on the forehead or throughout the body.
-Sometimes the liquid is released so profusely that it soaks a person's bedding, pillow and pajamas, and he has to change wet clothes in the middle of the night.
+Sweating during sleep in men manifests itself as perspiration on the forehead or throughout the body.
+Sometimes the fluid is released so abundantly that it soaks a person's bed linen, pillow and pajamas, and he has to change wet clothes in the middle of the night.

 The sweat of a healthy man rarely has an unpleasant odor.
-Usually it is caused by pathogenic microflora located on the skin, or toxic substances that come out of the pores along with moisture.
-Sometimes the cause of a strong smell is the excessive consumption of garlic, onions and other foods.
+It is usually caused by pathogenic microflora located on the skin, or toxic substances that come out of the pores along with moisture.
+Sometimes the cause of a pungent odor is excessive consumption of garlic, onions and other foods.

-The color of sweat varies from clear to light yellow.
+The color of the sweat varies from clear to light yellow.
 If a person works with chemicals, they can color the discharge in brighter shades.
-Most often, men sweat at night during sleep on the scalp, face, neck, armpits, back and legs.
+Most often, men sweat at night while sleeping on the scalp, face, neck, armpits, back and legs.

-Excessive sweating is known in medical circles as hyperhidrosis.
+Excessive sweating is called hyperhidrosis in medical circles.
 When it is provoked by pathological causes, other symptoms are observed:

 • restless sleep;